18F/health-tracking-course/collections/_rubric/pf-medium-1.md

 In your group conversation, you fundamentally have two questions to explore:

 1. Is your state's data locked in to a single vendor?
 If so, how?
-2. What steps can you take, as state officers, to help your states break free?
+2. What steps can you take, as {{site.productowner}}s, to help your states break free?

 For #2 and #3, below, you'll want someone to take notes.
 Whomever has a birthday closest to Veteran's Day (after, not before) is encouraged to step up.